Emurasoft/emurasoft.github.io/en/dlg/properties/file/index.md

 **Notice**

-Even if this check box is checked, some encodings will not display the warning message.
+Even if this checkbox is checked, some encodings will not display the warning message.
 For instance, trying to open a Japanese Shift-JIS file with the Japanese EUC encoding will not display the warning message.

-## Prompt at Inconsistent Newline Characters check box
+## Prompt at Inconsistent Newline Characters checkbox

 Show warning message if the return style in the file is not consistent when opening a file.

-## Except for Binary Files check box
+## Except for Binary Files checkbox

 Disables the **Prompt at Inconsistent Newline Characters** option if Binary (ASCII View) is selected for the encoding.

-## Show File Name with Full Path check box
+## Show File Name with Full Path checkbox

 Show the file name with the full path on the EmEditor window title.

-## Without Full Path if Not Active check box
+## Without Full Path if Not Active checkbox

 Will not show the file name with the full path on the EmEditor window title, unless window is active.

-## Notepad-Compatible Diary check box
+## Notepad-Compatible Diary checkbox

 Enable the Notepad-like diary function.
 If you save with .LOG on the first line, it will automatically insert time and date at the end of document each time you open the file.

-## Detect HTML/XML Charset check box
+## Detect HTML/XML Charset checkbox

 Find "charset=..." from HTML files, "encoding=..." from XML files, or "#coding=..." from Python and Ruby files, and use the corresponding encoding.
 If you open HTML, XML, Python, or Ruby files, check only this option and clear the other options.

-## Detect All check box
+## Detect All checkbox

 Statistically
 detect code page from all available code pages.
 The detection can make mistakes especially when the file is very small.
 This option does not include HTML/XML charset detection.

-## Detect Unicode Signature (BOM) check box
+## Detect Unicode Signature (BOM) checkbox

 Detect whether the file contains a Byte Order Mark (BOM) signature, and if it detects the BOM signature, EmEditor will open the file as UTF-16LE, UTF-16BE, or UTF-8 file.

-## Detect UTF-8 check box
+## Detect UTF-8 checkbox

 Statistically detect UTF-8.

-## Prefer UTF-8 check box
+## Prefer UTF-8 checkbox

-When this is checked and the Detect UTF-8 check box is also checked, UTF-8 takes precedence if the file can be interpreted both as UTF-8 and the selected encoding.
+When this is checked and the Detect UTF-8 checkbox is also checked, UTF-8 takes precedence if the file can be interpreted both as UTF-8 and the selected encoding.
 For example, a file contains only ANSI characters (alphabets and numbers), it can be opened without any problems both as UTF-8 and Western European.
 In this situation, EmEditor opens the file as UTF-8.
 EmEditor also opens an empty file as UTF-8 if this is checked.